aahamlin/aahamlin.github.io/_posts/2021-07-16-coding-interview-tips.md

 > **Pro tip:** If the interviewer says, "You don't need to write tests for this", consider politely saying, "Thank you for your time.
 I don't think this is the opportunity for me.
 Good luck filling your role."

 When your anxiety peeks again, breathe, look at your notes, and reset your focus on the next immediate step!

+What might this look like?
+You probably won't have access to your favorite testing library and won't have time to setup a whole environment, the point is to produce the correct answer within the limited time frame.
+You can create an ad-hoc test environment simply by using the language's assert.